ezeHumar/dnd-project/README.md

 # :dragon_face: DnD Project :dragon_face:

 ## Description
-This is an API made with Java and Springboot that allow users to save all the information about a Dungeon and Dragons campaign and keep track of all the sessions.
+This is an API made with Java and Springboot that allow users to save all the information about Dungeon and Dragons campaigns and keep track of all the sessions.

 ## Prerequisites
 To work on this project you must have: